Haevn: Eyes Closed

 HAEVN was signed by Warner Music Group in 2018, and they launched that year with two shows at Eurosonic Noorderslag with new guitarist Bram Doreleijers.
 On 23 February 2018, during their sold-out performance in the Grote Zaal of the Paradiso, a Gold Record for "Finding Out More" was presented to them by Dutch radio DJ Giel Beelen.
 In May of that year, the single "Back in the Water" was released and followed by the Eyes Closed tour in April, which saw the band playing in the nation's six major music halls.

 Due to the band's overseas success, their debut album Eyes Closed was released internationally on 25 May 2018 and entered at number 1 on the iTunes chart.
 This was followed by international shows in Paris and Göttingen, and the group played two days in a sold-out Carré Theatre in October 2018.

 Symphonic Tales

 In 2019, the band announced the release of the live album Symphonic Tales on their website.
 The album consists of six songs recorded with a 50-piece orchestra.
 Four of the tracks are taken from the debut album Eyes Closed and two are original compositions.
 It was released in late April 2019.

-Unfold Tour
+Unfold Tour, Wide Awake

 HAEVN conducted a tour of the Netherlands in May and June 2020, during which they revealed new material from their upcoming album.
 A German/Swiss tour is set to follow starting in September 2020.

+In 2024, the band released their second studio album, titled Wide Awake.